 Not only are the opportunities endless for the soldiers stationed here, but Fort Benning itself is in a great location.
 Columbus, which sits right outside Fort Benning, is the second largest city in Georgia.
-There’s so much to do and see in Columbus that you don’t need to travel far for anything you might need, like you might at other installations.
-So, now that we have your attention, let’s establish a few things about the area:
+There’s so much to do and see in Columbus that you don’t need to travel far for anything you might

 The vast majority of soldiers stationed at Fort Benning live off-post in Columbus.
 When you ask people where they live, they usually refer to which I-185 exit they live off of.
-Many families live off Exit 10 (about a 25 minute drive).
+Many families live off Exit 10 (about a 25-minute drive).
 Fort Benning sits at the southern end of I-185, and the end of the highway is actually the main gate to the installation.

 Aside from Columbus, people typically live in Fort Mitchell, AL or Phenix City, AL. Depending on where you’ll be working on post, you may want to look into one of these cities for either a shorter drive or quieter living.
 People often worry about the time zone, as Alabama is CST and Georgia is EST, but anyone who lives across the river just operates off EST. In fact, many businesses in the cities closest to Fort Benning on the Alabama side will operate off EST since the majority of their clientele comes from Georgia.